Philipstown to Pave Sections of Two Roads

 Philipstown’s 2025 budget will have a softer impact under a plan proposed by Van Tassel.

-Unlike last year, when the town approved a budget for 2024 that raised the tax levy by 8.3 percent and the tax rate by 13 percent, the Town Board began revising a tentative spending plan for 2025 that would be under the 2 percent cap and lower tax rates.
+Unlike last year, when the town approved a budget for 2024 that raised the tax levy by 8.3 percent and the tax rate by 13 percent, the Town Board began revising a tentative spending plan for 2025 that would be under the 2 percent cap and raise tax rates by a much smaller amount.

-The tax rate on properties townwide fell by 0.24 percent and for properties outside the villages of Cold Spring and Nelsonville by 1.27 percent.
+The tax rate on properties townwide rises by 1.9 percent to $3.45 per $1,000 of assessed value and for properties outside the villages of Cold Spring and Nelsonville by 0.38 percent to $3.81.

 Ambulance Corps